ajvtuliao/slis-digihub/README.md

 ### backend

-- To run the backend, first create a `venv` in the backend folder.
-This can be done by running the following command in the `slis-digihub` folder.

-    ```
-    python -m venv backend
-    ```

-- Afterwards, go inside the backend folder and run `source /bin/activate` in Unix-like OS or `\Scripts\activate.bat` in CMD or `\Scripts\Activate.ps1` in Powershell.
-- Then, install the dependencies using `pip install -r requirements.txt`
+for the backend, make sure to install `yarn` and run `yarn install` inside the backend folder

 ### frontend
 for the frontend, make sure to install `yarn` and run `yarn install` inside the frontend folder